 With Afro-textured hair, the first thoughts that would come to mind are split ends and loss of curl patterns.
 But what is it really?

 Hair Damage occurs at strand level.
 It is when the hair strand develops cracks in the outside layer (cuticle).
 Once the strand has gaps in the continuous protection of the cuticle layer, it just never feels right again.
 It becomes dry easily, is at risk for breakage, looks dull or frizzy and is generally difficult to manage.

 Due to its spiral structure, African (afro-textured) hair is generally more prone to damage than all other hair types.
 It is a delicate hair type that is inherently brittle, more prone to dryness, knots and tangles.
 It is therefore vital that African hair is cared for differently.
 Read more about our recommendations on how to care for Afro-textured hair here.

 Before we proceed with the do’s and don’t of damaged hair, lets first begin with a good explanation of the different types of damage that hair is most prone to.
-This way we know just what to do to minimize it or prevent it altogether.
-We can then delve deeper into things one can do to stop it from getting worse and repair the hair that it is already damaged.
+This way we will better understand what we need to do to minimize it or prevent it altogether.
+We can then delve deeper into things one can do to stop it from getting worse and ways to temporarily repair the hair that it is already damaged.

 1. Heat Damaged Hair